-By 2007, 75% of Fortune 2000 companies will support mobile wireless applications like e-mail, internet/intranet
+By 2007, 75% of Fortune 2000 companies will support mobile wireless applications like e-mail, internet/intranet access or CRM

 In today's increasingly distributed business environment, organizations are seeking new ways to share information across the enterprise, decentralize decision making, be more responsive to customers, and reduce costs.
 To achieve these goals, many companies are considering the adoption of enterprise mobility systems.
 Organizations are finding that these systems often have a dramatic return on investment and achieve a lasting competitive advantage.
 By extending corporate applications to professionals in the field, enterprises are able to streamline operations, increase productivity, and improve the quality of customer and partner relationships.